amd/ZenDNN/README.md

 ```
 ## 1.3.
 Third Party Libraries

-ZenDNNL depends on the following libraries.
+ZenDNN* depends on the following libraries.
  - [AOCL BLIS](https://github.com/amd/blis)
  - [AOCL UTILS](https://github.com/amd/aocl-utils)
  - [GoogleTest](https://github.com/google/googletest)

-ZenDNN(L) downloads and builds these dependencies as a part of its build process.
-These dependencies are also forwarded to any downstream package, that is using ZenDNN(L) in its build.
-Thus a downstream package need not figure out ZenDNN(L) dependencies and build them.
+ZenDNN* downloads and builds these dependencies as a part of its build process.
+These dependencies are also forwarded to any downstream package, that is using ZenDNN* in its build.
+Thus a downstream package need not figure out ZenDNN* dependencies and build them.

 ## 1.5.
 Supported OS

 Please refer to the [support matrix](https://www.amd.com/en/developer/zendnn.html#getting-started) for the list of supported operating systems.

-# 2. ZENDNNL : Build and Install
+# 2. Build and Install

 ## 2.1.
 Build Dependencies

-ZENDNNL needs the following tools to build
+ZenDNN* needs the following tools to build

 1. **CMake** >= version 3.25.
 2. **g++** >= 11.2.0 toolchain.